Get Free Program

 3. Adaptability

 Lastly, adaptability is a huge component when “the Shit hits the fan “as they say.
 Just like the top Aussie junior he could have spiraled and given up, kept whining to his dad about the other boy not making errors by enabling himself to play victim to the negative bias, and yet he decided to take more risks and keep fighting the urge to not listen to his fears that so many fall into the trap of believing.
-When life throws us a curveball, we have no real reason to believe we should be the best yet.
+When life throws us a curveball, we have no real reason to think we should be the best yet.
 There is often no clear evidence of a guaranteed outcome and when the uncertainty we face is challenging us head-on and there is nowhere to hide then we must take the challenge face on not allowing us to dig a hole in the sand and ignore it.

 Learning how to take risks is what athletes practice, exploring all possibilities that may challenge them through environmental training is why we create opportunities to assist their personal development or to just learn to shift the mindset by challenging their fears and creating a basic starting point we know works when we have no answers is helpful so our ABC's of consistent habits sets this up.
 Maybe even a great unrelated distraction that stops the noise of negative bias taking control of our mind will help us avoid being numbed by fear or trust in what we know today is often a way to help us be able to adapt to the situation with self-confidence.